|

 We chose the name Manjusha for our Kennel name as it means "box of jewels".
 This seemed perfect for

-describing our home with our dogs.
 Do you want to learn more about Norrbottenspets?

 |